Picciola serenata: Background

-Salieri wrote Picciola Serenata in B-flat major in 1778.
+Salieri wrote Picciola serenata in 1778.
 The piece was written at the beginning of his Italian tour, and shortly after he had been appointed the director of the Italian opera in 1774.
-Salieris success as a composer was approaching its peak, as his music quietly faded in popularity into the beginning of the 1800s.
+Salieri's success as a composer was approaching its peak, as his music quietly faded in popularity into the beginning of the 1800s.

-It wasn't until the 20th century that Salieri resurged in popularity, namely due to the depiction of Salieri in Peter Shaffer's 1979 play 'Amadeus', which was later adapted into the film by the same name.
+It was not until the 20th century that Salieri resurged in popularity because of the depiction of Salieri in Peter Shaffer's 1979 play Amadeus, which was later adapted into the film of the same name.

 Instrumentation

-'Picciola Serenata in B-flat major' is scored for 2 oboes, 2 horns and 1 bassoon.
+Picciola serenata is scored for 2 oboes, 2 horns and 1 bassoon.

 Movements

 The serenade is in four movements as follows: